fs-mschmidty/mpsgSE/README.md

 ## List of Data Sets

-The data sets listed below are being used in the MPSG species evaluation process and not intended for distribution.
+The data sets listed below are used in the MPSG species evaluation process and not intended for distribution.
 Recommended best practice is to obtain these data from their sources.

 -   `core_index`: Core Index data from the USGS Breeding Bird Survey (1966-2023).